 - Go to Orbitz’s Website – Enter the same entry: Airport codes, outbound flights, Round-Trip/One Way, etc.,

-- Click Search and Et Voila!
-The results show up with the flight, airline, and prices that you saw in the Google ITA Software Matrix Software.
+- Click Search, and Et Voila!
+The results show up with the flight, airline, and prices that you saw in the ITA Software Matrix Software.
 Funny how that works :)

 I was able to find an excellent fare using this method.
-The Google ITA Software Flight Matrix showed the same flight in Orbitz, $329 One-Way from Madrid to Sao Paolo, Brazil non-stop.
+The ITA Matrix results showed the same flight in Orbitz, $329 One-Way from Madrid to Sao Paolo, Brazil non-stop.
 Not bad!

 Method 3 (Bookwithmatrix)

-Bookwithmatrix is a website and tool developed to address ITA Software Matrix’s limitation.
+Bookwithmatrix is a website and tool developed to address ITA Software Matrix’s limitations.
 That is, book flights directly.

 - Copy the Itinerary from the ITA Matrix results – It will say Itinerary on the page.
 Use Ctrl-A to highlight the whole page and then Ctrl-C on the keyboard.

 - Go to BookWithMatrix.com – Place the mouse cursor on the text box that says “Paste (Ctrl-V) your ITA Matrix itinerary here,” and then either Ctrl-V on your keyboard or right mouse click and paste.

 - Scroll down to where you see Book with Flight Network, and there’s a drop-down button you can click to reveal other booking options such as Priceline.